 - Air-dry under a fan

-The best process to follow to clean your compression stockings correctly would be to hand-wash your socks after you take them off at night and lay them flat to dry overnight under the fan.
+The best way to wash compression socks correctly is to hand-wash your socks after you take them off at night and lay them flat to dry overnight under the fan.

 Other tips and tricks that can help extend the life of your compression stockings: